 Christophe Girot has been a Full Professor of Landscape Architecture at ETH Zurich since 2001.
 In 2005, he founded the Institute for Landscape Architecture (ILA).
-In addition to his academic activities, he is a practising landscape architect and owner of the Atelier Girot in Zurich.
+In addition to his academic activities, he is a practizing landscape architect and owner of Atelier Girot in Zurich.

-The MediaLab applies a repertoire of different audio-visual media in order to stimulate a critical examination of the perception of landscapes.
-The creative potential of visual and acoustic effects and presentation methods in landscape architecture is continuously researched, reflected upon and refined.
+The Chair applies a repertoire of different audio-visual media in order to stimulate a critical examination of the perception of landscapes.
+The creative potential of visual and acoustic effects and presentation methods in landscape architecture is continuously studied, reflected upon, and refined.

-The findings from research and education as well as from anthologies on theoretical questions are presented in the publication series Pamphlet.
-The scientific publication series Landscript, supported by an international editorial board, is devoted to contemporary landscape aesthetics and the immanence of landscape architecture in our culture.
+Findings from research and teaching as well as anthologies on theoretical questions are presented in the publications series Pamphlet.
+The scientific publications series Landscript with its international editorial board is devoted to contemporary landscape aesthetics and the immanence of landscape architecture in our culture.